Best Stand Mixer Review – Top 5 Smoothest List for Oct. 2017

 There’s a lot more to like about the KitchenAid KSM150PSER including more complete mixing action inside the bowl than seen with competitive machines; the company’s description is “59-point planetary mixing action” which sounds impressive, but we’re much more impressed by seeing what the mixer actually does – and it does a fantastic job.
 The twenty available colors to match every possible décor are impressive, too.
 Oh – and we should mention that we love KitchenAid’s pouring shield.

-If all you’re interested in is power and bowl capacity, upgrade your sights to the KitchenAid Professional series which costs about $100 more, or check out the Breville or Cuisinart later in this list.
+If all you’re interested in is power and bowl capacity, upgrade your sights to the KitchenAid Professional series which costs a little more, or check out the Breville or Cuisinart later in this list.
 If you’re searching for an attractive, durable, versatile and time-tested stand mixer with plenty of power to do the job, however, the Artisan is our choice.

 A look at the specifications of the KitchenAid KSM150PSER Artisan Stand Mixer: